 Toy cars are more than just toys.
 They are great tools for early learning and development.
 Playing with these toys inspire imaginative and creative play as well as support development of essential skills.
 Young boys and girls love to pretend that their cars are real, and when they play with these toys, they can drive about and obey the rules of the road.
 As they play, children are also able to learn how to share, learn the value of being considerate to others, and be considerate themselves.
 Even siblings or cousins can find ways to play together amicably when they have their toys along for fun.

-Here are some of the benefits of playing with toy cars.
+Here are some of the benefits of playing with toy trucks or cars.

 Pretend play is essential for child development.
 It prepares children for the day-to-day activities they face as adults.
 It promotes creativity, imagination and helps them learn to solve problems in imaginative ways.
 These are things that the grownup world can be missing too.